influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

 #### Step 1: Download and install Chronograf

-Here, we download and install Chronograf on the same server as the OSS InfluxDB instance.
+Download and install Chronograf on the same server as theInfluxDB instance.
 This is not a requirement; you may host Chronograf on a separate server.

 ```